justineenyan/alx-low_level_programming/0x02-functions_nested_loops/README.md

-Prints _putchar
-printing in lowercase
- PRinting in lowercases
- PRinting in lowercases
-printing in lowercase letters ten times
-Checking lowercase letters
- Signs of numbers
- the absplute value of a number
+Prints the last digit of a number printing the last digit of a number